summernote/summernote.github.io/01-deep-dive.md

 {% endhighlight %}

 The tags can be specified just by tag name (as with `p` or `pre` or `h1`-`h6` above).
-It is also possible to customize the style in more defaul by providing an object looking like:
+It is also possible to customize the style in more detail by providing an object looking like:

 {% highlight javascript %}
 {